rasshofer/cms/README.md

 }
 ```

-## TODO / Roadmap
+## Roadmap

-`cms` is quite stable now.
-Most changes are new features, minor bug fixes, or performance improvements.
-Currently I’m tinkering with the following features.
+Currently I’m working on the following for v2.

+- Full rewrite in TypeScript
 - Support for incremental builds (i.e. to speed up builds)

 ## Changelog

+- 1.8.2
+  - Ensure proper sorting of virtual pages
 - 1.8.1
   - Ensure proper sorting of virtual pages
 - 1.8.0